 Why are you perfecting cut and color weeks in advance, and not just right before a big event?
 Your hair basically needs time to re-adjust.
 “I do feel like sometime people’s hair goes into a little bit of shock right after a cut, it takes a couple days for your hair to lay perfect and settle in,” says Streicher.
 “Color is the same for me, getting a couple weeks of growth looks most natural to me.”

-Check with your stylist ahead of time to see exact how clean or dirty they’d like your hair to be—some updos hold much, much better with grit and a little texture in the hair.
+Check with your stylist ahead of time to see exactly how clean or dirty they’d like your hair to be—some updos hold much, much better with grit and a little texture in the hair.
 If you’re going to wash your hair yourself, Cranford suggests using a good shampoo and conditioner the night before or morning, especially one that gives volume but weightlessly, so hair isn’t weighed down.
-She recommends Apothecare Essentials Booster shampoo and condition ($10.99 each) for shiny, but voluminous hair.
+She recommends Apothecare Essentials Booster shampoo and condition for shiny, but voluminous hair.

 This conversation with your stylist would hopefully happen months or weeks in advance, but be sure to be very clear with your dream hairstyle direction for day-of.
 “You basically want to look like the best version of yourself, whatever that may be,” says Streicher.
 “You want to look like yourself, and something you would wear.
 That’s my best advice for brides, especially years from now with those wedding photos.”

 Makeup is arguably the most vital thing to assure you look like your truest self on the big day.
 It also does tend to be one of those tasks most brides leave to a professional or even a skilled friend.
 But it’s also one of the tasks that can make you look least like yourself when done to extremes.
 Regardless of whether it’s you, or someone else in charge of your makeup, we’ve got tips.
-We chatted wedding day makeup tips with two lovely celebrity makeup artists: Jenn Streicher of STRIIIKE (yep, Ashley’s sister!) and Rosie Johnston, founder of By Rosie Jane.

 Not sure what you want to look like?
-Streicher suggests bringing in a lot of pictures—both of what you imagine your makeup could look like day-of, and also pictures of yourself where you really liked the way you looked.
+Jenn Streicher of STRIIIKE suggests bringing in a lot of pictures—both of what you imagine your makeup could look like day-of, and also pictures of yourself where you really liked the way you looked.
 This will visually tell a story much more vibrantly and decisively than words could.